Transmission tower: Conductor bundles

+In cases where the line capacity exceeds the ability for one wire to sufficiently carry the current, multiple conductors can be "bundled" together.
+This provides several benefits for the line.
+Bundling conductors increases the effective radius of the phase wire, decreasing the lines inductance and increasing its capacitance.
+This boosts the transmission line's overall power transfer capacity.
+Bundling multiple conductors also improve the lines performance by preventing corona discharge and associated losses.
+Bundles can come in common numbers with up to 6 or 8 conductors on ultra-high voltage lines.

 Other features

 Some electricity pylons, especially for voltages above 100 kV, carry transmission antennas.
 In most cases these are cellphone antennas and antennas for radio relay links adjoined with them, but it is also possible that antennas of radio relay systems of power companies or antenna for small broadcasting transmitters in the VHF-/UHF-range are installed.
 The northern tower of Elbekreuzung 1 carries at a height of 30 metres a radar station for monitoring ship traffic on the Elbe river on its structure.
 The Tower 93 of Facility 4101, a strainer at Hürth south of Cologne, Germany carried from 1977 to 2010 a public observation deck, which was accessible by a staircase.

 Notable electricity transmission towers

 The following electricity transmission towers are notable due to their enormous height, unusual design, unusual construction site or their use in artworks.
 Bold type denotes structure which was at one time the tallest transmission tower(s) in the world.